Degrees and Certifications:

 Dr. Brown is passionate about providing students with high-quality, differentiated learning experiences.
 Her greatest desire as an educator is to support student engagement in authentic learning experiences and foster a lifelong love of learning.
 She has won several awards, including the Georgia Council for Teachers of Mathematics Teacher of Promise Award, the Harry Passow Classroom Teacher Award, the Friends of Eve Carson Excellence in Teaching Award, and the Mary M. Frasier Equity and Excellence Award.
 Her classroom was chosen as an action lab for the National Association for Gifted Children and her math instruction was filmed by the Georgia Department of Education as a model for teachers throughout the state.

-Dr. Brown shares a love of education with her husband, Philip, who is also an administrator in Oconee County.
-They have three children Landon (6), Owen (4), and Lincoln (2).
+Dr. Brown shares a love of education with her husband, Philip.
+They have four children: Landon, Owen, Lincoln, and Annabelle.